 The objective of the diploma program in tourism and hospitality management is to increase and enrich the knowledge acquired during the certificate program.
-Admission to this program is limited to part-time students with appropriate work experience and/or students who have already obtained a bachelor's degree.

 Admission requirements for the Diploma in Tourism and Hospitality Management are the same as for the Bachelor of Tourism and Hospitality Management.
-Please refer to pages 18 and 20 for admission requirements.
+Please refer to pages 18 and 22 for admission requirements.
 Transfer or non-degree students must have a GPA of 2.0 over 3.0 units.